flant/helm-charts/README.md

+# Flant Helm charts

-## Installing charts from this repo
+## Install chart from this repo

 All the charts in this repo are available in our ChartMuseum located at https://charts.flant.com/common/github. \
 To be able to use them, you will need to add our ChartMuseum to the Helm's list of repositories: